- 9/16/2020 - USU Seeks Applicants for Enlisted-To-Physician Program

 - 4/08/2014 - Air Force selects 5 enlisted Airmen for medical prep school

 The Enlisted to Medical Degree Preparatory Program (EMDP2) is a partnership between the Uniformed Services University and Armed Forces.
 This 24-month program will enable highly qualified enlisted service members to complete the preparatory coursework for application to medical school while maintaining an active duty status.

 Program components includes full-time coursework in a traditional classroom setting (in the Washington, D.C. area), structured pre-health advising, formal Medical College Admission Test (MCAT) preparation, dedicated faculty and peer mentoring at USU, and integrated clinical exposure.
 Upon completion, the successful student should be a competitive applicant to medical school.

 EMDP2 candidates will include service members who demonstrate integrity, are passionate about service in harm's way, and are dedicated to becoming future clinicians, leaders and scholars of the nation's medical force.
-Candidates will reflect the diversity of our Armed Forces.
+Candidates will reflect the diversity of our Armed Forces and our Nation.

-Candidates must possess a baccalaureate degree from an accredited academic institution with a minimum of a 3.2 grade point average (GPA).
-Members must apply and be selected through their respective armed service.
-Armed services will provide additional admission requirements.
+Candidates must possess a baccalaureate or masters degree from an accredited academic institution with a minimum of a 3.2 grade point average (GPA).
+Candidates will apply directly to USU.
+Please refer to the application announcement.